Fisher Investments explains how retirement advice is worth more than you think–but not for the reasons you’d expected.

-Oh, and be very careful to catch how some financial-product engineers camouflage fees.
-For example, equity-indexed annuities (or fixed-indexed annuities) frequently carry no expressly stated fees.
-But there isn’t any free lunch here, either: They employ complicated calculations to essentially scrape off and keep a substantial portion of returns earned.
-Since you never saw it due to the calculation method, there is technically no fee.
-But these calculation quirks (called participation rates and caps) can be just as costly as variable annuities’ high fees—if not more so.
+They use complicated calculations to retain a substantial portion of returns earned.
+And since you never see it due to the calculation method, the difference in returns effectively serves as a fee, even if there technically may be no stated fee.
+But these calculation nuances (called participation rates and caps) can be just as costly as variable annuities’ high fees—if not more so.